tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Answer any `#Questions` as a comment
 - Commit and push your changes to git
 - Each commit should be responding to a single task or question
+#
 - Why is it important to keep your commit to a single task or question?

+Ans.
+It helps in atomising the changes and creating pull requests for each and merging in large codebases, where you might not need to include all of the many changes in a simgle commit
+#
 - Is it better to have a lot of very small commits, or one big commit when everything is working?

+Ans.
+Even though everything is working, it is good practice to create many commits to keep track of changes and revert back to any.
+#
 - What are the most important commands to know in git?

+Ans. add, commit, pull, fetch, push

 ## Introduction to Sockets